microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/troubleshooting/_index.md

   ![Screenshot showing an error message when accessing Kubernetes resources on the AKS cluster](./img/aks_resources_access.png)

-- To able to access the Kubernetes resources on the AKS cluster from the Azure Portal, follow the guidance mentioned in [this article](https://learn.microsoft.com/azure/aks/kubernetes-portal?tabs=azure-cli#unauthorized-access).
+- To able to access the Kubernetes resources on the AKS cluster from the Azure portal, follow the guidance mentioned in [this article](https://learn.microsoft.com/azure/aks/kubernetes-portal?tabs=azure-cli#unauthorized-access).
 - To able to access the Kubernetes resources on the AKS Edge Essentials clusters from the Azure Portal, follow the guidance mentioned in [this article](https://learn.microsoft.com/azure/azure-arc/kubernetes/cluster-connect).